-- 1. direct and coordinate the curricular offerings of the department; - 2. appoint and supervise the BSW Program Director, the MSW Program Director, the BSW Field Coordinator, and the MSW Field Coordinator; - 3. supervise and evaluate the BSW and MSW faculty; - 4. coordinate activities, recruitment and grievances with social work students; - 5. review, implement, and inform faculty and staff of University and School policies and procedures; - 6. craft, with faculty consultation, the Department's budget for submission to the Dean of the College of Professional Studies; - 7. act as the liaison between the Department and the University, as well as with the larger community.
+- 1. direct and coordinate the curricular offerings of the department; - 2. appoint and supervise the BSW Program Director, the MSW Program Director, the BSW Field Coordinator, and the MSW Field Coordinator; - 3. coordinate activities, recruitment and grievances with social work students; - 4. review, implement, and inform faculty and staff of University and School policies and procedures; - 5. craft, with faculty consultation, the Department's budget for submission to the Dean of the College of Professional Studies; - 6. act as the liaison between the Department and the University, as well as with the larger community.

-Dr. Barbara Nowak, LCSW is the Chair of the Department of Social Work and acts as the Director of the MSW program and the Chief Administrator for both the BSW and MSW programs.
+Dr. Barbara Nowak, LCSW is the current Chair of the Department of Social Work and acts as the Director of the MSW program and the Chief Administrator for both the BSW and MSW programs.